Two People From Warroad Charged In Red Lake Meth Bust

 Both Athman and Kjensrud were turned over to Beltrami County deputies because there were not members of the Red Lake Band.

-The complaint states that Athman admitted to purchasing the meth earlier that day and that he and Kjensrud had planned to return to Warrod and sell it.
+The complaint states that Athman admitted to purchasing the meth earlier that day and that he and Kjensrud had planned to return to Warroad and sell it.

 Athman is scheduled to appear in Beltrami County Court on Monday, February 6.
 Kjensrud has her court date on Monday, February 27.